cosmos/cosmos-sdk/x/authn/atlas/atlas-v0.39.1.md

      app.SetAnteHandler(ante.NewAnteHandler(
        app.AccountKeeper,
        app.SupplyKeeper,
-       authn.DefaultSigVerificationGasConsumer,
+       auth.DefaultSigVerificationGasConsumer,
      ))
    }
    ```

 ### Vesting Accounts

-The `x/authn` modules also defines a few standard vesting account types under the
+The `x/auth` modules also defines a few standard vesting account types under the
 `vesting` sub-package.
 In order to get your application to automatically support
 these in terms of encoding and decoding, you must register the types with your
 application Amino codec.